African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

 If you want to keep more than one Cichlid, make enough hiding places or caves for them to claim their territory.
 Also, the tank should be large enough for them to swim without crossing each other’s territory.

 While mixing different species of Cichlids, don’t put African and South American Cichlids together.
-They are raised in different water conditions, and their immune systems are different.
+They are raised in different water conditions, and their immune systems differ.
 They can make each other sick.

 African Cichlid Diet and Food

 African Cichlids can have different diets.
 It usually depends on their species.
 Some of them are herbivores like Tilapia, while some are insectivores like Peacock Cichlids.
-Some feed only on small fishes such as Butterfly Cichlids.
-In contrast, some can have a mix of two or all three diets.
+Some feed only on small fish, such as Butterfly Cichlids.
+In contrast, some can mix two or all three diets.
 Like Yellow Cichlids, they feed on meat and plants.

-Research about the specie of your fish before feeding them anything.
+Research the species of your fish before feeding them anything.
 In your aquarium, you can also feed them with flakes as supplements.
-Apart from that, you can add bloodworms, wafers, or live food.
+Apart from that, you can also add bloodworms, wafers, or live food.

-For the herbivores, you can feed them raw fruits and vegetables.
+For a herbivore fish, you can feed them raw fruits and vegetables.
 You can also give algae pellets or wafers to the bottom dwellers.

 African Cichlid Care